ShenyiQinxin/spring-note/JavaProgramming.md

 	counter--;
 }
 ```
-## 22Decimal To Binary, Decimal To Octal And Decimal To HexaDecimal
+## 26 Decimal To Binary, Decimal To Octal And Decimal To HexaDecimal
 - decimal to binary
 ```java
 int remainder=0;